kvrasuli/link_shortener/README.md

 ```
 pip install -r requirements.txt
 ```
-I don't think you need to use virtual envs for such a small script.
+I don't think you need to use any virtual envs for such a small script.

 ### Project Goals